2077v2/Tarnished/Troubleshooting FAQ.md

 ![](https://s11.gifyu.com/images/SuhlS.png)

-## Game isnt launching just a black window appears ❓
+## Game isnt launching just a black window appears❓

 1) You havent set the modengine2_launcher.exe to run as admin follow the guide in the installation section.